 The NordicTrack Commercial 1750 is a serious machine packed with extras that benefit walkers and runners.
 Right away, you’ll notice a 10-inch HD touchscreen loaded with iFit, which is NordicTrack’s interactive training program.
 It has walking and running programs that take you all over the country, which I enjoyed as a welcome distraction to the burning in my legs.

 The iFit program also automatically adjusts the speed of the treadmill as well as the incline and decline.
-Yes, this treadmill has a decline function, which is another reason it took my top pick.
+Yes, this treadmill has a declining function, which is another reason it took my top pick.
 If you want to get closer to simulating a run outside, then running both inclines and declines is a must.
 Decline running also strengthens your leg muscles in a way that incline and flat running does not, so there’s that added bonus as well.

 This is a big machine with a really intricate assembly.
 You need plenty of room for it, and you should carve out a few hours to put it together.
 Expert assembly for a NordicTrack treadmill isn’t currently available due to COVID-19 precautions.
 Please also note that you should not put this in your garage if you want to be able to use the warranty at some point – it’s unfortunately in the fine print.